OT-CONTAINER-KIT/redis-operator/README.md

 A Golang based redis operator that will make/oversee Redis standalone and cluster mode setup on top of the Kubernetes.
 It can create a redis cluster setup with best practices on Cloud as well as the Bare metal environment.
 Also, it provides an in-built monitoring capability using redis-exporter.

-For documentation, please refer to https://ot-container-kit.github.io/redis-operator/
+For documentation, please refer to https://ot-redis-operator.opstreelabs.in

 Organizations that are using Redis Operator to manage their redis workload can be found [here](./USED_BY_ORGANIZATIONS.md).
 If your organization is also using Redis Operator, please free to add by creating a PR https://github.com/OT-CONTAINER-KIT/redis-operator/pulls.

+This operator only supports versions of redis `=>6`.

 ## Architecture